 As a Leave-in Conditioner

 Dry hair got you feeling less than glamorous?
-Coconut oil can help with that, too.
+Applying coconut oil can help with that, too.

 Massage some into your ends after your normal styling routine, or apply generously all over your hair and leave it on overnight (make sure to cover your pillow with a towel).
 In the morning, coat your head with a safe soap, like Dr. Bronner's or an organic shampoo (make sure you do this BEFORE adding water) and let it sit for a couple of minutes.
 Then rinse and style as normal.